milesdevis/packet_filter/README.md

 Then create support functionality for this switch:

 cd p4factory/tools

 ./newtarget.py packet_filter

 Then you should have a directory named "packet_filter" in the targets directory of the main folder.

 Remove the contents "packet_filter" folder in targets and paste the contents of this repo over there.

+Then cut the "pf_demo.py" file from here and go to p4factory/mininet/ and paste it there

 Then, to build and run the packet filter: